OfficeDev/office-js-docs-pr/docs/word/create-better-add-ins-for-word-with-office-open-xml.md

 When you use content controls with your add-in, you can also greatly expand the options for what your add-in can do using a different type of binding.
 You can bind to a content control from within the add-in and then write content to the binding rather than to the active selection.

-> [!NOTE]
-> Don't confuse XML data binding in Word with the ability to bind to a control via your add-in.
+Don't confuse XML data binding in Word with the ability to bind to a control via your add-in.
 These are completely separate features.
 However, you can include named content controls in the content you insert via your add-in using OOXML coercion and then use code in the add-in to bind to those controls.

 Also be aware that both XML data binding and Office.js can interact with custom XML parts in your app, so it's possible to integrate these powerful tools.
 To learn about working with custom XML parts in the Office JavaScript API, see the [See also](#see-also) section of this topic.